 Pop.
 Rock.
 Synth.

-Lili Alaska is a 17 year-old Australian and French independent singer, songwriter and producer.
+Lili Alaska is an 18 year-old Australian and French independent singer, songwriter and producer.

 She was born in the French Alps, grew up in New Zealand and Australia before moving to Colorado and traveling across the USA.
 The Americana scene became a source of inspiration alongside pop and rock music.
 Lili started singing at open mics at an early age.
 She found influences in Blondie, Lana Del Rey, Courtney Barnett, Fleetwood Mac, Grimes, Patti Smith, Mazzy Star, Nico, Dolly Parton...

 Lili Alaska opened for the So Frenchy So Chic Festival 2022 alongside Mick Harvey, Ali Barter and French rapper Fefe.
 She has her own sound and an original Art Pop-Rock identity, using intricate layering of vintage sounds, synths, guitar riffs and vocals which accentuate her meaningful lyrics, often inspired by poetry.
 Her first EP and singles received a great reception on Triple J Unearthed, FBI, 2SER, Quiet Fire, RTRFM, 3RRR, 4ZZZ and many other community radios.

 The Australian Independent Record Labels Association selected Lili Alaska for the Women in Music 2020 after she released her single Leaving the Mind Behind featured Single of the Week.
 She was mentored by artist Lucy Neville and award winning producer Dean Tuza.
 Lili Alaska kept working on her songwriting with Lindy Morrison, Brendan Gallagher, Tia Gostelow and Sally Seltmann.